Also Post Here

 I saw a book at the library yesterday that sounded like a good summer read.
 I love to read children's novels in the summertime.
 Probably because it takes me back there.
 In any case, the book I brought home is The Evolution of Calpurnia Tate by Jacqueline Kelly.
 It was on the Staff Picks shelf for young readers (ages 9-12).
 Not familiar with the title or its author, I was charmed by the delightful yellow cover with branches and leaves twisted around the edges and a silhouette of a young girl in the centre catching butterflies.
 I'm captivated by the blurb on the back cover: "The summer of 1899 is hot in Calpurnia's sleepy Texas town, and there aren't a lot of good ways to stay cool.
 Her mother has a new wind machine, but instead, Callie's contemplating cutting off her hair, one sneaky inch at a time.
 She's also spending a lot of time at the river with her notoriously cantankerous grandfather, an avid naturalist.
 But just when Callie and her grandfather are about to make an amazing discovery, the reality of Callie's situation catches up with her.
 She's a girl at the turn of the century, expected to cook and clean and sew.
 What a waste of time!
 Will Callie ever find a way to take control of her own destiny?"
 I started the book last evening.

-Two books I just finished in the last few days that I recommend as nice summer reads are: The Story of My Life by Helen Keller and Music in the Air by D.E.
+Two books I just finished in the last few days that I recommend as nice summer reads are: The Story of My Life by Helen Keller and Music in the Hills by D.E.
 Stevenson.
+Both were published decades ago.

 Other books I hope to read this summer (the list is by no means complete, we're just getting started):